 Membranes are composed of lipids and proteins, where they serve as a barrier for certain functions of cells and intracellular organelles.
 These membranes can keep the outer molecules "out" and the inner molecules "inside".
 This allows certain molecules and relays messages to cross through a chain of molecular events.

-1. What is a cell membrane?
+6. What is the fundamental difference between a cell wall and a cell membrane?